 Who's starring in 'Nope'?

 Daniel Kaluuya, who previously starred in Peele's Get Out and earned his first Oscar nomination for Best Actor his performance in it.
 (He has since won the Oscar for Best Supporting Actor for Jesus and the Black Messiah.)
-Kaluuya is joined by Keke Palmer, playing James and Jill Haywood, siblings who have followed in their great, great, great grandfather's footsteps and are running the only Black-owned horse training ranch in Hollywood.
+Kaluuya is joined by Keke Palmer, playing OJ and Emerald Haywood, siblings who have followed in their great, great, great grandfather's footsteps and are running the only Black-owned horse training ranch in Hollywood.

 Who's behind the scenes?